travis-infrastructure/travis-benchmarker/README.md

 ### Start the listener and ngrok

-This will start a basic local webserver that the instances will send benchmark data to:
+This will start a basic local webserver to which the instances will send benchmark data:

-- `docker build -t benchmarker .`
-- `docker run -ti -v $PWD:/src -p "80:5000" benchmarker`
-- `ngrok http 80` (replace `soulshake.ngrok.io` below with the domain ngrok provides you)
+- `docker-compose up`

 You can test the listener in the following ways:

-- `curl -H "Content-Type: application/table" soulshake.ngrok.io`
+- `curl soulshake.ngrok.io`
-- `curl -H "Content-Type: application/json" soulshake.ngrok.io`
+- For JSON: `curl -H "Content-Type: application/json" soulshake.ngrok.io`

+`soulshake.ngrok.io` is hardcoded in `docker-compose.yml`.
+Remove or replace with your own ngrok subdomain.

 ### Run the benchmark